-It will probably seem to many of my listeners and readers that I have paid more tributes to the achievements of our navy cryptanalysts in World War II than to those of their army and air force opposite numbers.
-If I have done so, I can only say in extenuation that three factors are here involved.
-First, as regards my apparent overlooking of the contributions of the USAF, I need but remind you that it wasn't until after the war was all over that the Army Air Corps became autonomous; before then the technical achievements of cryptanalysts of that Corps were merged with those of the army.
-Second, as a member of the Army's Signal Intelligence Service, and then the Army Security Agency during World War II, it is fitting that somebody other than I blow the trumpets in celebration of our army's cryptanalytic achievements.
-All I will say is that they were as important as those of our navy, but for various reasons they have not received much publicity, which is just as well from the point of view of national security.
-As a matter of fact, the publicity regarding our navy's cryptologic successes comes very largely from former enemy officers and from the various official investigations into the attack on Pearl Harbor, and not from any U.S. Navy personnel.
-Third, there has been very little leakage with regard to the army's cryptanalytic successes except such as can also be traced back to those Pearl Harbor investigations.
+I need but remind you that it wasn't until after the war was all over that the Army Air Corps became autonomous; before then the technical achievements of cryptanalysts of that Corps were merged with those of the Army.
+Second, as a member of the Army's Signal Intelligence Service, and then the Army Security Agency during World War II, it is fitting that somebody other than I blow the trumpets in celebration of our Army's cryptanalytic achievements.
+All I will say is that they were as important as those of our Navy, but for various reasons they have not received much publicity, which is just as well from the point of view of National Security.
+As a matter of fact, the publicity regarding our Navy's cryptologic successes comes very largely from former enemy officers and from the various official investigations into the attack on Pearl Harbor, and not from any U.S. Navy personnel.
+Third, there has been very little leakage with regard to Army's cryptanalytic successes except such as can also be traced back to those Pearl Harbor investigations.
 General Eisenhower's Crusade in Europe has not one word to say on the subjects of signal intelligence, cryptanalysis, codes, ciphers, or signal security, etc., although he does make a few rather caustic remarks about the failures and errors of his own intelligence staff.
-General Bradley's book is equally reticent on these subjects, but I cannot refrain from quoting one rather amusing episode having to do with COMSEC:
+General Bradley's book is equally reticent on these subjects but I cannot refrain from quoting one rather amusing episode having to do with COMSEC: